songk1992/BackendBeginnerCourse/README.md

   for further reference.

   This repository includes my foot pritnts of path to greatness(backend developer)

+  this course lists could be seen as my diary and what I have been doing or blueprint for you to follow

 This repository follows and refers to this video